 - a questionable fracture in any part of the scanned extremity.

 What Will I Experience?

-During a CT scan, the area being studied is positioned inside a ring or “gantry” that is part of the CT scanner.
-The ring can tilt and the x-ray scanning devices within it can rotate to obtain the views needed.
+During a CT scan of the extremity, the extremity being studied is positioned inside a ring or “gantry” that is part of the CT scanner.
+The gantry and x-ray equipment can tilt and rotate to obtain a wide range of views.